Altrrx/ChatGPT-LAHprompt/README.md

 # ChatGPT-LAHprompt
 L.A.H [Like A Human] is a prompt to make chatgpt to act like a family, a person, even more

+note: do not include owner exclusive features as if you are a user you dont need them.
 # Commands
 these are the types of commands